projectrexa/Hacktober-2023/README.md

 This challenge is focused on building a simple portfolio website using HTML, JavaScript, and CSS.
 It's a beginner-friendly project that involves creating a personal webpage to showcase your skills and projects.

+**Note:** Pull requests will be evaluated every 12 hours.
+Thank you for your patience!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->